henrikstengaard/classicwb-os39-package/README.md

 - Removed all "press enter to continue" expect last one used after installation complete message is shown.
 - Removed and reduced waits.
 - Adjusted text spacing.
+- Creates backup of startup sequence as "S:Startup-Sequence.BAK".
-- Fix startup sequence and user startup to support Picasso96.
+- Creates backup of user startup as "S:User-Startup.BAK".
-- Copy disk icon def_disk.info to harddisk DH1: and DH2:.
-- Added support for Amiga OS 3.2 and 3.1.4:
+- Creates backup of original ClassicWB OS39 startup sequence as "S:Startup-Sequence.CWB".
+- Creates backup of original ClassicWB OS39 user startup as "S:User-Startup.CWB".
-  - Patch startup sequence and user startup with ClassicWB OS39 changes for better compatibility.
+- Patch startup sequence and user startup with ClassicWB OS39 changes for best Amiga OS compatibility with existing and future versions.
-    - Startup sequence before installing ClassicWB OS39 is backed up as S:Startup-Sequence.WB.
-    - Startup sequence patched for ClassicWB OS39 is installed as S:Startup-Sequence.OS39.
+- Added support for Amiga OS 3.2, 3.1.4 and 3.1:
   - Reinstall MUI to fix iGame.
   - Added WBDock as replacement to AmiDock.
-  - Disabled and removed MyClock.
+  - Disabled and removed MyClock, if Amiga OS 3.2, 3.1.4 or 3.1 is installed.
-  - Delete WBStartup's not present with Amiga OS 3.2 and 3.1.4.
+  - Delete WBStartup's not present, if Amiga OS 3.2, 3.1.4 or 3.1 is installed.
+  - Added NewIcons and ClassAct to remove icon borders and add icon transparency, if Amiga OS 3.1 is installed.
   - Updated User-Startup to replace CON with KCON.
   - Updated DirectoryOpus to use CON instead of VNC.
   - Added WBRun to fix run menus.